XiaoouPan/ILAMM/README.md

 Y = X %*% beta + rlnorm(n, 0, 1.2) - exp(1.2^2 / 2)
 ```

-First, we apply the Lasso to fit a linear model on (Y, X) as a benchmark.
+First, we apply the Lasso to fit a linear model on (*Y*, *X*) as a benchmark.
 It can be seen that the cross-valided Lasso produces an overfitted model with many false positives.

 ```r
 fitLasso = cvNcvxReg(X, Y, penalty = "Lasso")
 betaLasso = fitLasso$beta
 ```

 Next, we apply two non-convex regularized least squares methods, SCAD and MCP, to the data.
-Non-convex penalties reduce the bias introduced by the l<sub>1</sub> penalty.
+Non-convex penalties reduce the bias introduced by the *l<sub>1</sub>* penalty.

 ```r
 fitSCAD = cvNcvxReg(X, Y, penalty = "SCAD")